 - litigating and settling a multi-million dollar claim involving parties in four countries, based on allegations of breach of contract, product defects, misappropriation of intellectual property, corporate espionage, interference, and unfair trade practices

-Ken’s expertise also includes advising clients and litigating disputes on transactions involving the sale of goods, both domestically under the Uniform Commercial Code and internationally under the United Nations Convention on Contracts for the International Sale of Goods (CISG), a treaty with which many American courts have little or no familiarity.
+Ken’s expertise also includes advising clients and litigating disputes on transactions involving the sale of goods, both domestically under the Uniform Commercial Code and internationally under the United Nations Convention on Contracts for the International Sale of Goods (CISG).
 Ken attended the International Seminar on the Application and Interpretation of the CISG in Member States, an academic conference sponsored by the United Nations and other prominent organizations held at Wuhan University School of Law in Wuhan, China, at which the world’s leading scholars on the CISG from over a dozen countries and four continents spoke and presented papers on a wide range of complex issues between buyers and sellers in international sales transactions.

-Annually since 2004 when the distinction was first conferred, Ken has been named a Massachusetts Super Lawyer, a distinction reserved for lawyers who are regarded to be in the top five percent of the profession.
-Ken has also been selected for Corporate Counsel Super Lawyers and is listed in Chambers USA as a leading litigation attorney.
+Annually since 2004 when the distinction was first conferred, Ken has been selected for the Massachusetts Super Lawyers list, in which no more than five percent of lawyers in the state were selected.
+Ken has also been recognized in Corporate Counsel Super Lawyers (2009, 2010), Super Lawyers Business Edition (2011, 2013-2015), and Chambers USA as a leading litigation attorney (2007-2012).
+Ken is also listed in Best Lawyers in America for Commercial Litigation.

 In 2001, Ken received a special recognition award from the Literacy Volunteers of Massachusetts for his pro bono work in protecting the privacy and first amendment rights of adult students with reading and writing disabilities and of their teachers.